Founding of Moldavia: Wallachia Minor

-Some historians such as Gheorghe Brătianu, Ștefan Purice, Aurelian Sacerdoțeanu and Dragoș Moldovanu argue that the first major Romanian state in Moldavia was the voivodship at the border with Galicia in the Suceava area, which also included Țara Șipenițului.
-According to this concept, there are accounts of foreign sources about a Romanian state formation in this region starting from the 13th century.
-The voivodship is attested on several medieval maps as Wallachia Minor.
-When Italian chronicler Thomas Tuscus wrote that Ottokar II of Bohemia could not receive help in the battle against Rudolf I of Germany from the Ruthenians because they were in a military conflict with the Romanians at the border of the Principality of Galicia, it must have been a conflict against this voivodship.
+Some historians, such as Gheorghe Brătianu, Ștefan Purice, Aurelian Sacerdoțeanu and Dragoș Moldovanu, argue that the first major Romanian state in Moldavia was the voivodship at the border with Galicia in the Suceava area, which also included Țara Șipenițului.
+According to this concept, there are accounts from foreign sources of a Romanian state formed in this region, starting in the 13th century.
+The voivodship is attested to on several medieval maps as Wallachia Minor.
+When Italian chronicler, Thomas Tuscus, wrote that Ottokar II of Bohemia could not receive help in the battle against Rudolf I of Germany from the Ruthenians because they were in a military conflict with the Romanians at the border of the Principality of Galicia, it must have been a conflict against this voivodship.
 Over half a century later, in 1326, when Polish chronicler Ian Długosz wrote that the Romanians, with the Ruthenians and Lithuanians, participated in a Polish military campaign against the Margrave of Brandenburg, the Romanians must have been from the voivodship bordering Galicia.
 Although Moldavia was also referred to as Valahia Minor, these mentions are before the foundation of the principality of Moldavia.
 Wallachia Minor eventually merged with the Principality of Moldavia when Bogdan I married his son Lațcu with Anna of Siret who belonged to this local voievodal family.

 Growth of the principality

-The Principality of Moldavia, grew to include the territory between the Eastern Carpathians and the Dniester river.
+The Principality of Moldavia grew to include the territory between the Eastern Carpathians and the Dniester river.
 It existed until 1859, when it united with Wallachia as the basis of the modern Romanian state; at various times, the state included the regions of Bessarabia (with the Budjak) and all of Bukovina.
 The western half of Moldavia is now part of Romania, the eastern side belongs to the Republic of Moldova, while the northern and southeastern parts are territories of Ukraine.